The blight issue and OMAFRA’s position on growing potatoes and tomatoes in the urban garden,

 “Cool nights, warm days, and extended wet conditions from rain and fog can result in late blight epidemics in which entire potato fields are destroyed in less than two weeks” said Gail L. Schumann, University of Massachusetts, Amherst and Cleora J. D’Arcy, University of Illinois

-In optimum conditions for the blight it only takes a few days after the first signs of the blight to destroy the entire plant.
+In optimum conditions it only takes a few days after the first signs of the blight to destroy the entire plant.

 Cultivars: Not all cultivars are the same, and No cultivar is immune to all strains of the blight.
 However there are some which have shown to be more resistant than others.
 Do your research before purchasing seed.

 Site Location and characteristics: One good defense is Good Drainage, and Good air flow.
 Avoid having your garden surrounded by dense trees or shrubs!